 Just as in diesel or petrol vehicles with traditional combustion engines, it's normal for the fan to run for a short while after the vehicle has shut down.
-Since the engine has stopped running it no longer circulates water to cool it down, therefore the fan kicks in to cool the necessary components - you'd definitely expect to hear in during the warmer summer months.
+Since the engine has stopped running it no longer circulates coolant to cool it down, therefore the fan kicks in to cool the necessary components - you'd definitely expect to hear in during the warmer summer months.
 It's also worth noting that TX will also run the fans as required while plugged in to charge, for the same reason.

 Currently the odometer shows a combination of the distance travelled on electric and petrol.
-We aim to be very transparent with our new vehicle and we're continually looking for ways to share more information with drivers, which is why we're looking at how to separate this date in the future.
+We aim to be very transparent with our new vehicle and we're continually looking for ways to share more information with drivers, which is why we're looking at how to separate this data in the future.

 We've worked closely with all of the approved card payment providers and supplied installation instructions which allow their units to automatically turn off an hour after the vehicle has stopped.
 All card payment systems can also be wired so the reader in the passenger compartment always stays on.
 Systems such as Verifone use their own battery which does not interfere with the electrics of the cab; there have been no instances where it has been confirmed that the unit drains the vehicle battery.
-If a card payment system is wired to always stay on, for extra piece of mind - and to minimise the risk of theft - drivers can quickly and easily remove the unit at the end of their shift.

 Yes that isn't a problem, just like any other vehicle TX relies on a 12V battery to start the system.